Ryan-Palmer/MIDIGen/src/Blog Ideas.md

 ![alt text](image-1.png)

-Whenever a sequence in a given batch dimension finshes, we clear both the short and long term memory for that batch dimension otherwise the model would be incorporating memories from a completely unrelated sequence.
+Whenever a sequence in a given batch dimension finishes, we clear both the short and long term memory for that batch dimension otherwise the model would be incorporating memories from a completely unrelated sequence.

 ## Data location (In memory vs on disk and GPU vs CPU)